- Resources Hub

 A key component of any webinar programme and plan is the promotional aspect, which isn't just sending an email invite and event reminder.
 Promoting your webinar, just like putting it together, requires a plan especially if one of your main goals is lead generation.

 Who is your target audience?
 What channels are they on?
 Where will you see the best conversion rate?

-These are all questions you should ask yourself as you’re putting your marketing plan together.
-To help you promote your webinar and maximise your lead generation, we put together some useful tips.
+These are all questions you should ask yourself as you’re putting your webinar marketing plan together.
+To help you market your webinar and maximise your lead generation, we put together some useful tips.

 A lot of people don't start marketing their webinar until well after they’ve put their content together.
 But guess what?
 You can start promoting from the minute you finalise your webinar title.